Enzidayo/Polyu_AAE2004_group3/README.md

 Honestly, I had yet to learn about path planning and coding before I joined this lecture.
 In my experience, flying an aircraft is so straightforward that the flight passes from one country to another.
 But during this lecture, I discovered a whole new world in this lecture by learning.
 I find that private pilots do the path plan before the flight to ensure the navigation aid is available.
 It is also the best way to fly a complete route in the shortest possible time and with the least amount of fuel.
 However coding is also of great importance in this project, but it is also a weakness of mine.
 Luckily, my teammates could go due the coding so that I could focus on the paragraph planning.
 When I was doing the part on the Theory of Path Planning Algorithms and Background of Path Planning in Aviation Engineering, I also learned more about path planning which can provide the best solution to passengers and airlines.
 Passengers can get lower prices and shorter flights; airlines can also get better cost-effectiveness during daily operations.

 ### Hinson's reflection:
 I was a complete beginner when I first arrived at the university, so being a part of this project has broadened my horizons in the world of coding.
 As a result, at first, I was hesitant to write any code because it was the first time I had ever written.
-Fortunately, some of our group members are skilled coders, so we assigned them the responsibility of coding while others were tasked with other tasks like producing reports.
-In earlier courses, I saw that one of my group members was having trouble with this assignment.
+Fortunately, some of our group members are skilled coders, so we assigned them the responsibility of coding while others were tasked with other parts like the report, presentation,etc. In earlier courses, I saw that one of my group members was having trouble with this assignment.
 I saw the issue we were attempting to resolve at the time and wanted to assist, but I lacked the skills to do so.
 But I've always wanted to take part in this project.
 I want to get better at coding, and after working with my group to overcome a problem, I felt proud of myself for not just ignoring it.
 Because I made an effort to expand myself, I'm pleased of myself.

 ## References